sheymor21/EducationSystemApi/README.md

 - DB_P (Required)  is the db password
 - DB_URI (Optional)  it the mongo db Uri, by default it is "mongodb://localhost:27017"
 - DB_NAME (Optional) is the name of the database, by default it is "EducationSystem"
+- port (Optional) is the application port , by default 8080
+- env (Optional) is the application environment, by default dev

 For run the project use: